📈 Our Integration Cost Calculator is live! Check it out!

 B. DESCRIPTION OF TRANSFER

-Categories of data subjects whose personal data is transferred unless provided otherwise by the data exporter transferred Personal Data relates to the following categories of Data Subjects: data exporter’s customers, data exporter’s users, admins or other individuals whose Personal Data is transmitted or made available to the data importer by the data exporter in the course of data exporter’s use of Services.
-Categories of personal data transferred concern the following categories of data: The data exporter determines the categories of Personal Data which could be transferred per the service(s) as stated in the Terms.
+Categories of data subjects whose personal data is transferred unless provided otherwise by the data exporter transferred Personal Data relates to the following categories of Data Subjects: data exporter’s customers, data exporter’s users, admins, or other individuals whose Personal Data is transmitted or made available to the data importer by the data exporter in the course of data exporter’s use of Services.
+Categories of personal data transferred concern the following categories of data: The data exporter determines the categories of Personal Data that could be transferred per the service(s) as stated in the Terms.
 Such categories may include the following categories of data: name, phone numbers, e-mail address, designation, photograph, system access/usage /authorization data, plus any application-specific data transferred by authorized personnel.
-Sensitive data transferred (if applicable) and applied restrictions or safeguards that fully take into consideration the nature of the data and the risks involved, such as for instance strict purpose limitation, access restrictions (including access only for staff having followed specialised training), keeping a record of access to the data, restrictions for onward transfers or additional security measures.No sensitive data transferred.
+Sensitive data transferred (if applicable) and applied restrictions or safeguards that fully take into consideration the nature of the data and the risks involved, such as strict purpose limitation, access restrictions (including access only for staff having followed specialized training), keeping a record of access to the data, restrictions for onward transfers or additional security measures.No sensitive data transferred.
 The data exporter shall not disclose (and shall not permit any individual to disclose) any Sensitive Personal Information to the data importer for processing.
-The frequency of the transfer (e.g., whether the data is transferred on a one-off or continuous basis) Personal Data is transferred on a continuous basis during the term of the Customer’s account.
-Nature of the processing: Collection, recording, organisation, storage, retrieval, use, disclosure by transmission or otherwise making available, restriction (whether or not by automated means).
+The frequency of the transfer (e.g., whether the data is transferred on a one-off or continuous basis) Personal Data is transferred continuously during the term of the Customer’s account.
+Nature of the processing: Collection, recording, organization, storage, retrieval, use, disclosure by transmission or otherwise making available, restriction (whether or not by automated means).
 Purpose(s) of the data transfer and further processing

 Name of the Sub-processor